antzm/predictive-analytics/csv-to-excel.md

 This process can be used for any CSV file, regardless if it has a .csv or a .txt extension.
 The pandas.read_csv() method, reads any file (regardless of extenion) that contains data in the form of a CSV file.

-Although CSV actually statnds for Comma Seperated Values, in reality the same name is used regardless if the separatoer is comma, semicolon, space, tab ir something else.
+Although CSV actually statnds for Comma Seperated Values, in reality the same name is used regardless if the separatoer is comma, semicolon, space, tab or something else.

 Thus, regardless of the separator used in a CSV file, the Pandas library will read correctly the file provided we have enter as an argument the correct separator for that file.

+Although it's not mentioned in the above code, we could also use the `my_data.head()` method, after importing our CSV file, to verify that the CSV file has been correctly imported to oud dataframe.
+Otherwise, we should do any neccesary changes to the arguments used while reading a CSV file and then to read the file for a second time.